Ronnie-Reagan/BoomBox/README.md

 - You must then place the three binaries into the bin folder, a few layers inside the `THIS_FOLDER_MUS..` folder.
 - Example Directory Tree Below

+---
 ### 1. 📦 Dependencies
 FFMPEG IS REQUIRED:
 https://www.gyan.dev/ffmpeg/builds/ffmpeg-release-essentials.zip
-follow the layout shown below!
+follow the layout shown at the bottom of this page!

-Install with:
+Install Python libraries with:

 ```
 pip install -r requirements.txt